opensourcecu/opensourcecu.github.io/_posts/2015-09-25-prototyping-event.md

 ---

 layout: post
-title: Upcoming Event: Innovate & Create
+title: "Upcoming Event: Innovate & Create"

 excerpt: Join the Filene Research Institute and Trabian for an interactive two-day innovation and prototyping session in Chicago on December 16 and 17.